-Joburg Open Past Winners & Results By Year
+Joburg Open Past Winners and Results By Year

 Taking place in November each year, this event earned a place in the history books in 2021 when becoming the first tournament to be held under the new DP World Tour branding.
 Established in 2007 the tournament quickly became one of the most prestigious in South Africa.
 Co-sanctioned by South Africa’s Sunshine Tour and the European Tour from the outset, the tournament benefits from significantly bigger fields and higher prize money than many other events in the nation.